Frameworks with coordinated edge motions: Introduction

+In recent work, Nixon, Schulze, Tanigawa and Whiteley \cite{NSTW15} defined a generalization of frameworks that enlarges the class of allowed motions.
+The vertices of $(G,p)$ are partitioned into $k+1$ different classes, $V_0, V_1, \ldots, V_k$.
+The set of allowed configurations $p$ is constrained so that for $j\ge 1$ all vertices $i\in V_j$ have the same distance to the origin (but this distance may change), and all the vertices $i$ in $V_0$ lie on the unit sphere.
+The allowed motions are the continuous deformations in the space of allowed configurations.
+The motivation for studying these types of frameworks is to interpolate between rigidity in dimension $d$ and dimension $d+1$.

+A model for this expanding spheres setup, which is present in \cite{NSTW15}, is based on Whiteley’s coning construction \cite{coning}.
+We first add a new vertex $v_0$ to $G$ and fix it at the origin (the centre of the spheres) and then we connect $v_0$ to each of the vertices of $G$.
+The new edges joining $v_0$ with the vertices in $V_0$ must have fixed unit length, and the remaining new edges joining $v_0$ with vertices in $V_1\cup \ldots \cup V_k$ do not have fixed length, but all of the ones in the same class $V_j$ must have the same length.

+Inspired by \cite{NSTW15} we consider frameworks in which not all of the bars are fixed-length in a more general fashion.
+We identify, in advance $k\in \NN$ ``coordination classes'' of edges which are allowed to change their length, subject to edge length differences being preserved within each coordination class.

-\paragraph{Motivation} We have several different motivations for studying coordinated rigidity.
-As discussed above, coordinated rigidity is an example of a rigidity theory with an enlarged set of allowed motions.
-Coordinated frameworks also generalise a model for frameworks on expanding spheres introduced in \cite{NSTW15}.
-A number of recent results in condensed matter theory \cite{EHKTvH15,RPW+18,HLN18} show that (nearly) minimally rigid frameworks can be ``tuned'' to have a number of interesting geometric and material properties.
-The results we present here could potentially form the combinatorial part of a design methodology for such ``meta materials''.
+Our study of coordinated rigidity in such a general setup is also motivated by some recent results in condensed matter theory.
+In \cite{EHKTvH15,RPW+18,HLN18} it is shown that (nearly) minimally rigid frameworks can be ``tuned'' to have a number of interesting geometric and material properties.
+The results we present here could potentially form the combinatorial part of a design methodology for such ``meta-materials''.
+Other potential practical applications arise from the analysis of frameworks modelling engineering structures that are driven by a collection of pistons which are all connected to a central pump, and so will extend or contract based on the pressure across the whole system, or structures whose members are made of multiple different types of materials, which may expand at different rates when the structure is heated.

+In this paper we develop the continuous and infinitesimal rigidity theory for coordinated frameworks and show that rigidity of coordinated frameworks is a generic property.
+Our main result, Theorem \ref{thm:all-k}, shows that generic rigidity of a coordinated framework has a characterization in terms of the generic rigidity properties of a bar-joint framework with the same underlying graph.
+As a corollary, we identify the $d$-dimensional coordinated rigidity matroid for a fixed partition of the edges of the graph into coordination classes with a matroid union of the standard rigidity matroid and an associated partition matroid.
+In particular, this provides a deterministic polynomial time algorithm for checking generic coordinated rigidity in dimension $2$ for any $k$.